Where to Find Philly’s Outstanding Cherry Blossoms

 Drexel Park

 A beloved community park in West Philadelphia, Drexel Park offers a great skyline view of downtown across the Amtrak railyard.
-For a few weeks each spring, the pink and white blossoms that line its paths make one of the city’s prettiest vistas that much more attractive.
+For a few weeks each spring, the blossoms that line its paths make one of the city’s prettiest vistas that much more attractive.

 Columbus Boulevard